About Our Camp

 Camp begins between 8:30 AM and 9:00 AM and ends at 3:00 PM.
 Each day begins and ends with community gatherings.
 A typical day will include outdoor physical activity and programming in the arts and Israeli culture.
 Campers are required to bring snack and a packed lunch (dairy or pareve) every day.
 At the end of the day, each group visits the makolet (canteen), where they “purchase” a small treat using “sh’kalim” and their Hebrew language skills.
 The makolet, run by our oldest campers, is a beloved activity by the campers, and serves as an excellent opportunity for children to use language with each other in a real life context.

-We go on two trips during camp.
+Campers will take one trip during camp.
 Past trips have been to the zoo, roller-skating, Pier 6, and mini-golf, providing yet another context for Hebrew learning.

 Hours: 9:00 am-3:00 pm, with early drop off beginning at 8:30 am